tcnksm/dockerfile-download-deb/README.md

 [LICENSE]: https://github.com/tcnksm/dockerfile-download-deb/blob/master/LICENCE
 [dockerhub]: https://registry.hub.docker.com/u/tcnksm/download-deb/

 When you write [bosh](http://bosh.io/) job which needs deb package, normally you download deb package and store it on blob store for reproducing.
 But you may develop on OSX. `tcnksm/download-deb` helps fetching deb packages anywhere you are.
+This is just simple helper image for your daily workflow :coffee:

 ## Supported tags